tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Fixed the known issue of memory leak.
 - Optimized log upload.
 - Fixed the issue where a user who simultaneously logged in to the same account from multiple PCs of the same model was not forced offline.
-- Fixed the issue where messages were received in incorrect sequence on a PC.
+- Fixed the issue where received messages were out of order on a PC.

 ### TUIKit and demo